- Download Companion

 Memory operations to/from the transmitter are handled by the different entries in the “Read/Write” menu:

-- Write Model and Settings To Radio: Write currently open and selected model selection window to the transmitter.
+- Write Model and Settings To Radio: Write currently open and selected .otx document window to the transmitter.
 If more than one is open, make sure to click on the one you want to transfer first before selecting write model and settings to transmitter.
-To avoid mistakes close all other model selection windows.
+To avoid mistakes close all other .otx document windows.
 It is suggested that a “Backup Radio to File” is done before writing model and settings to the transmitter.

 - Write Backup to Radio: Write EEPROM memory (model and transmitter settings) from a file to the transmitter.
 Chose a .bin file previously saved using Companion.
 This is the preferred way to restore a backup of the transmitter and model settings as Companion does not process it.